All Episodes

 It was stop motion.

-I've got to ask a question.
+I've got to ask this question.

-Were you skiing, or what do you mean, starting down a mountain?
+Were you skiing, or what do you mean starting down a mountain?

-But basically time stopped in that I was in stop motion and a voice said, Bob, what are you doing here?
+But basically, time stopped, in that I was in stop motion, and a voice said, Bob, what are you doing here?

 It's not your time.